• Skip to main content

 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

 Put the takeaway menu down!
-This chicken chow mein recipe is tasty, delicious and very easy to make yourself at home.
-This takeaway style recipe is made with the best homemade chicken chow mein sauce which is packed full of flavour.
+This chicken chow mein is tasty, delicious and very easy to make at home.
+It’s made with a homemade chow mein sauce that’s packed full of so much flavour…

-Every time I make chicken chow mein I have a WOW did I just make this moment: it tastes just like the takeaway!
-This easy recipe will leave you shocked because it tastes so good and you can make it in 20 minutes.
-Great for a Friday night fakeaway or a midweek dinner you’ll actually want to eat.
+Every time I make chicken chow mein I have a ‘WOW, did I just make this’ moment.
+It literally tastes just like the takeaway, and I can’t stop making it!
+You’re going to be shocked at how good it tastes, and the best part, you can make it in only 20 minutes.
+It’s a total win-win!

 Why You’ll Love This Recipe

-• Great For Left-Overs: Most authentic chicken chow mein recipes are filled with bean sprouts, carrots and shredded cabbage.
-You can completely customise this recipe by using leftover vegetables in the fridge and leftover chicken.
-This recipe allows you to work with what you’ve got and with whatever vegetables you prefer.
+• Great For Leftovers: You can completely customise this recipe by using leftover vegetables in the fridge or leftover chicken.

 • Save Money: This recipe is way cheaper than buying chicken chow mein from your local takeaway, plus you’ll get enough for two big plates or 3 smaller plates!